RafidMuhymin/astro-spa/README.md

 ### timeout

-Type: `number`
+Type: `number` or `false` (`true` is not a valid value)

 Default: `2000`

 The amount of time in milliseconds the browser must stay idle before executing the script.
+If `false` is passed instead of a then the `timeout` won't be passed to `requestIdleCallback`.

+> **Note:** There's difference between `{ timeout : 0 }` and no `timeout` key passed.
+The first will schedule the `idleCallback` to run asynchronously and will call the function after the shortest possible delay.
+And the second won't call the `idleCallback` until the main thread is free.

 ## Supported Data Attributes